ChasinSpin/astrid/docs/BuildKit.md

 * Connect 0.1\" header wire and use hot glue too prevent becoming loose.
 	![Connect Header](images/assembly5.jpg)

-* Unscrew the 2 screws on the back of the camera, and screw on the supplied CS Lens Seat.
+* Unscrew the 2 screws on the back of the camera, and screw on the supplied CS Lens Seat, put some Loctite on the screws (not excessive) and do not overtighten.
 Cap the CS Lens Seat to protect the sensor.

 	![CS Lens Seat Installed](images/assembly8.jpg)